-The agency debrief took place on 25 June 2012 and all the key public agencies were invited to participate.
+The agency debrief took place on 1 July 2013 and all the key public agencies were invited to participate.

-A detailed analysis of the feedback follows in this Evaluation Report.
-From that, it will be noted that the majority of feedback reflects major improvements on previous years.
-There are areas where further improvement and change for the future are highlighted.
-For an event which attracts circa 50,000 people which is not organised, its success is measured by the community impact and responses from all the communities involved.
+There remain areas where further improvement and change for the future are highlighted.
+For an event which attracts circa 40,000 people which is not organised, its success is measured by the community impact and responses from all the communities involved.
 All of the views submitted are treated seriously and where appropriate action is taken.